Leilatha/Suites/dbserver/dbserver/API.md

 List Suite Groceries
 --------------------
 Send a GET request with the query parameter "suiteid" set to the id of the suite.
-The response will come in the form:
+The response will come in the form (GroceryListResult.java):
 ```
 {
   "success" : <a boolean>,